Post

 ESP32 ESP32

 The information needed to be displayed on a screen as well.
-It had to be small enough to read the information quickly, but not too big so that it could be powered by the ESP32’s internal voltage regulator.
-The microcontroller should be able to control it via I2C or SPI.
+The display needed to be small, readable, and be powered by the ESP32’s internal voltage regulator.
+The microcontroller should also be able to control it via I2C or SPI.

 I found two good options for my limited budget: a mini 128x64 OLED and a 128x160 TFT screen.